DevART36/100-days-of-code/log.md

 **Thoughts**

 I'm so thankful that I manage to get the hang of recursive().
 I'm so confused by it at first but with the help of other resources and trying so hard.

+# Day 29: March 2, Tuesday

+Day 29 of #100DaysOfCode in #freeCodeCamp

+Day 29 of #100DaysOfCode in #freeCodeCamp
+const GREET = (greet) => console.log("Hello ES");I learn so much in my first day of ES6, let & const .
+And how to transform the ES5 function to a annonymous function.

+**Thoughts**

+I'm excited to learn the standarize JS and applied it on my local projects.